 - To paint small furniture, purchase small sample cans.

-- Color match the furniture paint at the hardware store paint counter, so you can coordinate your rug, curtains, or the wall color.
+- Color match the furniture paint at the hardware store paint counter so that you can coordinate your rug, curtains, or wall color.

 - Often, you might choose the wrong color.
 You'll have to start over if you don't like the color tone.